 - The method of reduction varies depending on the fracture.

-- If it is not possible to get satisfactory reduction of a fracture, with or without dislocation, then operative treatment is required.
-This is more likely to be required if there is both a fracture and dislocation.
+- If it is not possible to achieve satisfactory reduction of a fracture, with or without dislocation, then operative treatment is required.
+This is more likely to be required if there is both a fracture and a dislocation.

 - The treatment of a fracture involves immobilisation and the general principle is that the joint above and the joint below the fracture should both be immobilised.

 - The trauma of a fracture is usually associated with local swelling and so a full cast must be avoided initially, as the swelling may impede the circulation and can produce ischaemic contractures.

 - The usual technique is to apply a back slab, held in place by crepe bandages.
 A few days later the patient is seen in the fracture clinic, the part is often X-rayed (to check that there has been no movement) and a full cast is applied.